5 Tips to Finally Lose Those Last 5 Pounds

 Tip #2 for How to Lose 5 Pounds: Keep a Food Journal (and Drink Journal)

-Track your cocktails too: "Having one or two drinks a day or four-plus on the weekend—even if it's light beer or wine—adds hundreds, even thousands of calories to your diet," says Molly Morgan, R.D., a dietitian in Vestal, New York.
+Track your cocktails too: "Having one or two drinks a day or four-plus on the weekend — even if it's light beer or wine — adds hundreds, even thousands of calories to your diet," says Molly Morgan, R.D., a dietitian in Vestal, New York.
 Not only do those drinks add up, but they can also amplify your culinary calorie count.
 "Alcohol lowers your inhibitions, so an order of French fries or a burger doesn't seem as unhealthy as it normally would."

 There are plenty of food tracking apps out there (including all these free weight-loss apps), but Gans actually recommends clients go old-school and log their food with pen and paper.
 She offers a couple of reasons to go low-tech:

 - Food tracking apps also count calories.
 This level of detail may be helpful for some people, but Gans prefers that her clients become aware of healthy portion sizes, as opposed to exact calorie amounts, as they learn how to lose 5 pounds.
-(Check out this infographic to visualize the proper portion size of some popular foods.)

 - Jotting down your meals by hand gives you the opportunity to take note of other factors, including mood, environment, and feelings.
 For example, if you notice that you always opt for quick take-out lunch on days when you have high-stress work meetings, you can use this info to become proactive about packing a healthier option on those days.
 "Food journaling can be like playing detective," says Gans.